Golden State Warriors: 2009–2012: Continued struggles and suitable draft picks

 On July 15, 2010, owner Chris Cohan sold the Warriors to Peter Guber of Mandalay Entertainment and his partner Joe Lacob for a then-record $450 million.
 On November 15, the Warriors announced the new 19-person ownership group composed of Joe Lacob, Peter Guber, Vivek Ranadivé, Erika Glazer, Fred Harman, Bob Piccinini, Larry Bowman, Danny German, Marty Glick, Chad Hurley, Craig R. Johnson, Bruce Karsh, Jeffrey A. Miller, Paul Schaeffer, David Scially, Nick Swinmurn, Harry Tsao, John Walecka, Dennis Wong and Chamath Palihapitiya.

 The Warriors continued their 2010 off-season signing spree by adding Harvard guard Jeremy Lin to their roster with a one-year partially guaranteed contract containing a second-year team option; Lin became the first Taiwanese-American player in NBA history.
 Louis Amundson was then added for little under $5 million in mid-September.
 After coach Don Nelson resigned in September 2010, assistant coach Keith Smart was hired as the team's new head coach.

 The Warriors won 36 games and failed to make the playoffs in 2010–11.
 The team broke a franchise record with 21 made three-pointers in a win against the Orlando Magic.
 In February 2011, the Warriors traded Brandan Wright and Dan Gadzuric for Troy Murphy and a 2012 second-round pick that was used on Draymond Green.
 On February 27, Murphy and the Warriors reached a buyout agreement and he was waived.
 In April 2011, Dorell Wright made a franchise record of 184 three-pointers in a season in a home win versus Los Angeles Lakers, surpassing Richardson's 183 in 2005–06.
 In a win against the Portland Trail Blazers, Wright then broke another NBA record, becoming the first player to have scored more points in his seventh season than in all his first six seasons combined.
 Wright ended the season with the most three-pointers made in the NBA that season with 194, as well as the most three-pointers attempted with 516; each mark set a new Warriors franchise record.
-Following the season, Curry received the NBA Sportsmanship Award.
+After the season, Curry received the NBA Sportsmanship Award.
 Coach Smart was dismissed on April 27, 2011, due to the change in ownership.
-Team President Rowell was also terminated and replaced with Rick Welts.
+Team President Rowell was also fired and replaced with Rick Welts.
 Seventeen-year NBA veteran and former ABC and ESPN commentator Mark Jackson replaced Smart as head coach on June 6.